gdevika423/devika-portfolio/content/about/_index.md

 - enables faster, safer releases
 - scales with the product instead of becoming its bottleneck

-This is the function I build and lead.
+This is the function I've built and led.

 ---